ldehaudt/Nibbler/README.md

 # nibbler
 A re-imagination of the classical snake game utilizing 3 different dynamic libraries

-This project was done in collaboration with Liam Dehaudt at 42.
+This project was done in collaboration with Conan Wu at 42 Silicon Valley.

-All graphics are designed and produced in-house.
+All graphics are designed and produced in-house by Conan.

 ## Compiling and running
 Run `make`.
 An executable will compile.
 Currently only tested on OS X.